KojoDesign/astro-boilerplate/README.md

 ### Building Blocks

 - 📦 **[pnpm](https://pnpm.io)** for package management, as it's much faster and more performant than NPM.
 It's configured using Corepack, so you should be able to install it via `corepack enable` (this command comes with Node).
-- 🚀 **[Astro](https://astro.build)**, a framework for creating highly-versatile and extremely high-performance webpages.
+- 🚀 **[Astro](https://astro.build)**, a framework for creating highly-versatile and high-performance webpages.
 It comes packed with a boatload of features such as partial hydration, content collections, and server endpoints.
 [See here](https://docs.astro.build/en/concepts/why-astro/) for more.
-- ⚛️ **[React](https://react.dev)** for creating interactive component highlands that leverage React's booming ecosystem.
+- ⚛️ **[React](https://react.dev)** for creating interactive component islands that leverage React's booming ecosystem.
 - 👷 **[TypeScript](https://www.typescriptlang.org/)** for writing type-safe, maintainable code.

 ### UI & Styling